 § 153A-233.
 Fire-fighting and prevention services.

-A county may establish, organize, equip, support, and maintain a fire department; may prescribe the duties of the fire department; may provide financial assistance to incorporated volunteer fire departments; may contract for fire-fighting or prevention services with one or more counties, cities, or other units of local government or with an agency of the State government, or with one or more incorporated volunteer fire departments; and may for these purposes appropriate funds not otherwise limited as to use by law.
+A county may establish, organize, equip, support, and maintain a fire department; may prescribe the duties of the fire department; may provide financial assistance to incorporated volunteer fire departments; may contract for fire-fighting or prevention services with one or more counties, cities or other units of local government, incorporated volunteer fire departments, or with an agency of the State government; and may for these purposes appropriate funds not otherwise limited as to use by law.
+A county shall ensure that any county, city or other unit of local government, or incorporated volunteer fire department with whom the county contracts for fire-fighting or prevention services shall obtain a criminal history record check of any person who applies for a paid or volunteer position providing fire-fighting or prevention services.
+The criminal history record check shall be conducted and evaluated as provided in G.S.
+143B-943.
 The county may also designate fire districts or parts of existing districts and prescribe the boundaries thereof for insurance grading purposes.
 (1945, c.
 244; 1973, c.
 822, s.
 1; 1977, c.
-158.)
+158; 2022-8, s.
+3(b).)